abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_implementation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The solving process is done in two phases: first we rank the tasks for each machine, then we schedule each task at its earliest start time.
+The solving process is done in two sequential phases: first we rank the tasks for each machine, then we schedule each task at its earliest start time.
 This is done with *two* ``DecisionBuilder``\s that are combined in a top-down fashion, i.e. one ``DecisionBuilder`` is applied and then when we reach a leaf in the search tree, the second ``DecisionBuilder`` kicks in.
-Since this chapter is about Local Search, we will use default search strategies for both phases.
+Since this chapter is about local search, we will use default search strategies for both phases.

 First, we define the phase to rank the tasks on all machines: